 Actually, the sewing workshop should be at the center of the supply chain:

 - Where do most quality problems come from?
-From the workshop job (either because of a poor attention to quality, or because of a poor communication of the buyer’s requirements).
+From the workshop job (either because of poor attention to quality or because of poor communication of the buyer’s requirements).